mesosphere-backup/dcos-cassandra-service/README.md

 ## Overview

-DCOS Cassandra is an automated service that makes it easy to deploy and manage on Mesosphere DCOS, eliminating nearly all of the complexity traditional associated with managing a Cassandra cluster.
+DCOS Cassandra is an automated service that makes it easy to deploy and manage on Mesosphere DCOS.
+DCOS Cassandra eliminates nearly all of the complexity traditional associated with managing a Cassandra cluster.
 Apache Cassandra is distributed database management system designed to handle large amounts of data across many nodes, providing horizonal scalablity and high availability with no single point of failure, with a simple query language (CQL).
 For more information on Apache Cassandra, see the Apache Cassandra [documentation] (http://docs.datastax.com/en/cassandra/2.2/pdf/cassandra22.pdf).
 DCOS Cassandra gives you direct access to the Cassandra API so that existing applications can interoperate.
 You can configure and install DCOS Cassandra in moments.
 Multiple Cassandra clusters can be installed on DCOS and managed independently, so you can offer Cassandra as a managed service to your organization.

 ### Benefits